gridbugs/gridbugs.org/_posts/2019-06-20-zelda-screen-transitions-are-undefined-behaviour.md

 </table>

 There's a clear pattern.
-Every 2 frames, the address written on pixel row 63 is decreased by 32.
+Every 2 frames, the address written on pixel row 63 is decreased by 32 (0x20).
 But how does this translate into updating the effective scroll position?

 ### The _Real_ Scroll Register

-Internal to the PPU, and not mapped into the CPU's memory, is a 15 bit register which is used both the current video memory address to access, and background scroll configuration.
+Internal to the PPU, and not mapped into the CPU's memory, is a 15 bit register which is used as both the current video memory address to access, and background scroll configuration.

 When treating this value as an address, bit 14 is ignored, and bits 0-13 are treated as an address in video memory.

-Treating the register as scroll configuration, different parts of its value have different meanings, according to this table.
+When treating the register as scroll configuration, different parts of its contents have different meanings, according to this table.

 <style>